Pentmat/cityvibe/README.md

 # CityVibe

 CityVibe is a mobile application developed as part of a mobile programming exercise at OAMK.
-The app allows users to review and rate different locations within a city.
+The app allows users to review and rate different locations.
 ## Features
 - Search for cities and locations
 - Leave reviews and ratings for places